 Many years the Sierra is a relatively benign range with a bridge over most of the larger creeks and streams.
-Some years however after a big snow winter things change, and even a small creek that other times might be insignificant can offer a substantial problem to the hiker not only on untravelled routes, but even on well popular trails such as the PCT or the JMT.
+Some years however after a big snow winter things change, and even a small creek that other times might be insignificant can offer a substantial problem to the hiker not only on untraveled routes, but even on well popular trails such as the PCT or the JMT.

-Even to the well seasoned mountain traveller a creek crossing is not something to be trifled with and to be treated with respect, but to the unversed person they can become a lethal danger and in some years deaths due to flooded rivers are not uncommon.
+Even to the well seasoned mountain traveler a creek crossing is not something to be trifled with and to be treated with respect, but to the unversed person they can become a lethal danger and in some years deaths due to flooded rivers are not uncommon.
 Indeed, falls on snow and river crossing constitute the biggest danger in the spring Sierra Nevada

 SMC will provide any group equipment required.
 You need your basic backcountry clothing and footwear.
 Food and lodging are not included in the course.
 Please refer to the equipment list for more information.